 How to Participate:

-• Wear a safety pin on your clothing, jacket, uniform.
+• Wear a safety pin on your clothing.

 What this Is — and Is Not: